-For the next ten years we worked with organisations and movements trying to help people out of poverty, injustice and disaster.
-We supported local organisations and youth groups in the Middle East on human rights projects.
-Together and separately, we became involved with large international organisations and brand new networks.
-Across the world, we delivered trainings, designed projects and measured the effectiveness of development programmes and humanitarian responses.
-We experienced the dedication, vision and progress made by inspiring people, communities, organisations and movements.
+For the next ten years, we worked with organizations and movements trying to help people out of poverty, injustice, and disaster.
+We supported local organizations and youth groups in the Middle East on human rights projects.
+Together and separately, we became involved with large international organizations and brand-new networks.
+Across the world, we delivered courses, designed projects, and measured the effectiveness of development programmes and humanitarian responses.
+We experienced the dedication, vision, and progress made by inspiring people, communities, organizations and movements.
 But we also saw that working within the system wasn’t working.

 All of these solutions had three things in common.
 They advocated system change.
 They created alternative models or applied existing models in new ways.
 And they came from the people that were affected by the challenges themselves.